v1kv1k/react4/README.md

 3. Success state: Renders the user data when successfully fetched

 The `DataFetcher` component accepts a `userId` prop that determines which user's data to fetch.
 When this prop changes, the component automatically fetches the new user's data.

-## Demo

-You can see a live demo of this project at [https://your-demo-url.vercel.app](https://your-demo-url.vercel.app)